pieforproviders/pieforproviders/docs/attendances_and_absences.md

       - add an `Attendance` w/ the `check_in`, `check_out`, `wonderschool_id` associated to that `ServiceDay`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
+            - log error to AppSignal w/ alerts to customer support
     - if a `ServiceDay` does not exist for that day for that child
       - create a `ServiceDay` for that day for that child
         - Potential Errors
           - [Service Day Model Validations](#service-day---model-validations)
+            - log error to AppSignal w/ alerts to customer support
       - add an `Attendance` w/ the `check_in`, `check_out`, `wonderschool_id` associated to the new `ServiceDay`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
+            - log error to AppSignal w/ alerts to customer support

 ### User-facing UI Attendance & Absence Creation
 #### `AttendanceBatchesController#create` & `ServiceDaysController#create`